Tunnel

-A tunnel is an underground passageway, dug through surrounding soil, earth or rock, and enclosed except for the entrance and exit, commonly at each end.
-A pipeline is not a tunnel, though some recent tunnels have used immersed tube construction techniques rather than traditional tunnel boring methods.
+A tunnel is an underground or undersea passageway.
+It is dug through surrounding soil, earth or rock, or laid under water, and is usually completely enclosed except for the two portals common at each end, though there may be access and ventilation openings at various points along the length.
+A pipeline differs significantly from a tunnel, though some recent tunnels have used immersed tube construction techniques rather than traditional tunnel boring methods.

 A tunnel may be for foot or vehicular road traffic, for rail traffic, or for a canal.
 The central portions of a rapid transit network are usually in the tunnel.
 Some tunnels are used as sewers or aqueducts to supply water for consumption or for hydroelectric stations.
 Utility tunnels are used for routing steam, chilled water, electrical power or telecommunication cables, as well as connecting buildings for convenient passage of people and equipment.

 Secret tunnels are built for military purposes, or by civilians for smuggling of weapons, contraband, or people.
 Special tunnels, such as wildlife crossings, are built to allow wildlife to cross human-made barriers safely.
 Tunnels can be connected together in tunnel networks.

-Terminology

 A tunnel is relatively long and narrow; the length is often much greater than twice the diameter, although similar shorter excavations can be constructed, such as cross passages between tunnels.
 The definition of what constitutes a tunnel can vary widely from source to source.
-For example, the definition of a road tunnel in the United Kingdom is defined as "a subsurface highway structure enclosed for a length of 150 m or more."
+For example, in the United Kingdom, a road tunnel is defined as "a subsurface highway structure enclosed for a length of 150 m or more."
 In the United States, the NFPA definition of a tunnel is "An underground structure with a design length greater than 23 m and a diameter greater than 1800 mm."

-In the UK, a pedestrian, cycle or animal tunnel beneath a road or railway is called a subway, while an underground railway system is differently named in different cities, the "Underground" or the "Tube" in London, the "Subway" in Glasgow, and the "Metro" in Newcastle.
-The place where a road, railway, canal or watercourse passes under a footpath, cycleway, or another road or railway is most commonly called a bridge or, if passing under a canal, an aqueduct.
-Where it is important to stress that it is passing underneath, it may be called an underpass, though the official term when passing under a railway is an underbridge.
-A longer underpass containing a road, canal or railway is normally called a "tunnel", whether or not it passes under another item of infrastructure.
-An underpass of any length under a river is also usually called a "tunnel", whatever mode of transport it is for.

-In the US, the term "subway" means an underground rapid transit system, and the term pedestrian underpass is used for a passage beneath a barrier.
-Rail station platforms may be connected by pedestrian tunnels or footbridges.
+Etymology

+The word "tunnel" comes from the Middle English tonnelle, meaning "a net", derived from Old French tonnel, a diminutive of tonne ("cask").
+The modern meaning, referring to an underground passageway, evolved in the 16th century as a metaphor for a narrow, confined space like the inside of a cask.

 History

+It's more likely that the first tunneling was done made by prehistoric people seeking to enlarge their caves.

+Babylon, about 2200 B.C., it is believed that the first artificial tunnel was constructed.
+To join the temple of Belos with the palace, this was built with the aid of the cut and cover technique.

+Some of the earliest tunnels used by humans were paleoburrows excavated by prehistoric mammals.

-Much of the early technology of tunneling evolved from mining and military engineering.
+Much of the early technology of tunnelling evolved from mining and military engineering.
 The etymology of the terms "mining" (for mineral extraction or for siege attacks), "military engineering", and "civil engineering" reveals these deep historic connections.